 2. Don’t Prioritize Fluff Over Substance

 The government also doesn’t need to know that your company was founded by your great-great-grandparents when they bought their first truck to help their neighbor move.
-This may be a fun story you tell your customers, but on a capabilities statement, you should only list pertinent information about your company and what you offer.
+This may be a fun story you tell your customers, but you should only list pertinent information about your company and what you offer on a capabilities statement.

 Speaking of what you offer, only list what you currently offer.
 Don’t list what you’re hoping to be able to do or what you are planning on having access to.
 A capabilities statement should sell your company as it is now.

 3. Don’t Leave Out Past Performance or Experience

 As a third-party vendor who has been helping businesses succeed in the federal sector for over ten years, we see clients submit their capabilities statement for our review without adding any past performance or experience.

 This is a big red flag for Contracting Officers.

 You may be thinking, “I just started my business.
 Of course, I don’t have any past performance!”